-We surveyed 10,000 people in the USA and Canada.
-And then many of them registered for our free TeleSeminar.
+We surveyed 10,000 people in the USA, Canada and the United Kingdom.
+And then many of them registered for our TeleSeminar.

 Who?
 Business buyers, of course.
 And accountants, acquisition advisors, asset-based lenders, attorneys, bankers, business appraisers, business brokers, business development experts, college professors, companies wanting to expand via M&A, consultants, exit planners, family offices, HR managers, investment bankers, franchisors and franchisees, other sources of financing, private equity investors, private placement advisors, private wealth counselors, real estate agents, SBA reps, SCORE advisors.